Systematic study of flow of protons and light clusters in intermediate-energy heavy-ion collisions with momentum-dependent potentials: Acknowledgements

 \section{Acknowledgements}

 The authors acknowledge inspiring discussions with M. Bleicher, W. Cassing, H. Elfner, I. Grishmanovskii, C.-M. Ko, T. Reichert, N. Xu, O. Soloveva, T. Song, Io.
 Vassiliev.
 We acknowledge fruitful discussions with B. Kardan and his help for understanding of the HADES experimental data and acceptance.
-We thank M. Cassing for making an artistic plot in Fig. \ref{fig:boxM}.
 Furthermore, we acknowledge support by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) grant BL982-3, by the Russian Science Foundation grant 19-42-04101 and by the GSI-IN2P3 agreement under contract number 13-70.
 This study is part of a project that has received funding from the European Union’s Horizon 2020 research and innovation program under grant agreement STRONG – 2020 - No 824093.
 The computational resources have been provided by the Center for Scientific Computing (CSC) of the Goethe University and the NICA LHEP offline cluster of the Joint Institute for Nuclear Research.
-V.K. thanks the Veksler and Baldin Laboratory of High Energy Physics for the support in the form of a scholarship named after academician Markov.
+V. Kireyeu acknowledge JINR for the Young Scientists and Specialists grant number 25-101-08.